-- 1. Must meet all general requirements for admission to the graduate school of Mississippi College. - 2.
-Must hold a bachelor's degree in one of the Health Care Sciences from an accredited college or university, or hold a bachelor's degree in a related field with a minimum of one year of experience in the health care field. - 3.
-Must have a combined score of 850 on the verbal and quantitative sections of the GRE or a score of at least 450 on either section and a score of 2.5 on the Writing Assessment of the GRE General Examination.
-If these requirements are not attained after two attempts, applicant may contact the MHSA faculty advisor to determine whether he or she may qualify under an alternate equation that factors in the undergraduate GPA. - 4.
-Must show credit for Accounting Principles I as prerequisite for HSA 6507 Healthcare Financial Management.
+- 1. Must meet all general requirements for admission to the graduate school of Mississippi College. - Must hold a bachelor's degree in one of the Health Care Sciences from an accredited college or university, or hold a bachelor's degree in a related field with a minimum of one year of experience in the health care field. - 3.
+GRE Requirement: A verbal score beginning in the range of 146-150 (equivalent to 400-450) and a quantitative score beginning in the range of 140-141 (equivalent to 400-450), or a score within these ranges on either section and an score of 2.5 on the writing assessment of the GRE General Examination, is required.
+The verbal and quantitative scores will not be combined.
+If these requirements are not attained after two attempts, applicant may contact the MHSA faculty advisor to determine whether he or she may qualify under an alternate equation that factors in the undergraduate GPA. - Must show credit for Accounting Principles I as prerequisite for HSA 6507 Healthcare Financial Management.

-Requirements of the Program

 - 1. Must complete a minimum of 30 semester hours of graduate work. - 2.
-Required courses (24 semester hours):

-HSA 6504 HSA 6507 Research-Methods and Procedures Healthcare Financial Management [prerequisite: ACC 201 Elementary Accounting or IDS 493] HSA 6531 Contemporary Issues in Healthcare HSA 6550 Legal Aspects of Healthcare Administration HSA 6555 Health Services Administration Seminar [Capstone course to be taken with last course] HSA 6561 Healthcare Management HSA 6571 Healthcare Marketing GBU 6551 Organizational Behavior [prerequisite: MGT 371 Principles of
+Required courses (24 sem. hrs.): - HSA 6504 Research-Methods and Procedures Credits,: 3 sem. hrs. - HSA 6507 Healthcare Financial Management Credits,: 3 sem. hrs. - HSA 6531 Contemporary Issues in Healthcare Credits,: 3 sem. hrs. - HSA 6540 Organizational Behavior in Healthcare Administration Credits,: 3 sem. hrs. - HSA 6550 Legal Aspects of Healthcare Administration Credits,: 3 sem. hrs. - HSA 6555 Health Services Administration Seminar Credits.: 3 sem. hrs. - HSA 6561 Healthcare Management Credits,: 3 sem. hrs. - HSA 6571 Healthcare Marketing Credits,: 3 sem. hrs.

-3. Elective Courses (6 semester hours): The student chooses two courses from the list below.
+3. Elective Courses (6 sem. hrs.):

+The student chooses two courses from the list below.
 In a special case, a student may, in consultation with the advisor, choose a graduate course not listed if that elective will suit the student's background and particular needs better than those listed below.

-ACC 6501 Accounting Issues in Business Decisions [prerequisites: ACC 201-202 Elementary Accounting] AJU 5515 Seminar in Contemporary Terrorism COM 5401 Dynamics of Group Communication COM 5402 Listening COM 5403 Negotiation
+- ACC 6501 Accounting Issues in Business Decisions Credits,: 3 sem. hrs. - AJU 5515 Seminar in Contemporary Terrorism Credits, 3 sem. hrs. - COM 5401 Dynamics of Group Communication Credits,: 3 sem. hrs.